-YouthSource recommendations include the approval of the YouthSource Request for Proposals.
-The City Council previously approved the department's recommendations for 12 of the existing 14 YouthSource Centers.
+In October 2022, the City Council approved the department's recommendations for 12 of the existing 14 YouthSource Centers during the 2022 YSC RFP (First Round) (C.F.
+22-1007).
 At that time, EWDD did not recommend permanent funding for either Southeast LA / Watts nor the South San Fernando Valley due to the lack of qualified proposers in these areas.

 On October 17, 2022, EWDD reissued an RFP to select qualified service providers for the remaining areas.
-The department received a total of 8 proposals, 7 of which were deemed responsive and rated by a team of third-party raters.
+The department received a total of eight proposals, seven of which were deemed responsive and rated by a team of third-party raters.